Factorization homology I: higher categories: Disks

 \begin{lemma} For each dimension $n$, the functor

 caries Segal covers to purely closed covers.

 \end{lemma}

-\begin{proof} Lemma~\ref{delta-to-disk} states the case for $n=1$.
+\begin{proof} Lemma~\ref{delta-to-disk} gives the case of $n=1$.
 This implies the assertion for the functor $\btheta_n^{\op} \to \cDisk^{\vfr_{\leq 1},n}$.
 Using Lemma~\ref{theta-ff-in-wreath} just above, it remains to verify that the functor $\cDisk^{\vfr_{\leq 1},n}\xra{\circ} \cDisk^{\vfr}_n$ carries purely closed covers to purely closed covers.
-Observation~\ref{tau-closed-covers} gives that purely closed covers in $\Bun^\tau$ are detected by the projection $\Bun^\tau \to \Bun$.
-So it is enough to verify that the functor $\Bun^n \xra{\circ} \Bun$ carries purely closed covers to purely closed covers.
-By induction, it is enough to consider the case $n=2$.
-This case follows from the following observation, which follows because the sheaf $\Bun$ on $\strat$ is a striation sheaf, and in particualr it is \emph{cone-local} (see~\S4 of~\cite{striat} for a discussion of this term): \begin{itemize} \item[~] For each pushout diagram in $\strat$
+Observation~\ref{tau-closed-covers} gives that purely closed covers in $\Bun^{\cB}$ are detected by the projection $\Bun^{\cB} \to \Bun$.
+So it suffices to verify that the functor $\Bun^n \xra{\circ} \Bun$ carries purely closed covers to purely closed covers.
+By induction, we may reduce to the case $n=2$.
+This case follows from the following observation, which follows because the sheaf $\Bun$ on $\strat$ is a striation sheaf, and in particular it is \emph{cone-local} (see~\S4 of~\cite{striat} for a discussion of this term): \begin{itemize} \item[~] For each pushout diagram in $\strat$

 in which each morphism is a proper constructible embedding, and for each constructible bundle $X\to Y$, the square of pullbacks

 too is a pushout.